 Two at a Time

 In many ways, Guster typify US wet'n'windy indie (ha!), with their 'two acoustics and harmonies' approach.
 Of course, that can work brilliantly, but in Guster's case it all falls a bit flat, largely due to their insipid approach to the style and shoddy rhythm work, although it's better than many UK indie bands, to be fair.
-1995's Parachute was their debut and fails to hold my interest, I'm afraid.
-It's not all bad, but whiny vocals and limp musicianship do not a great album make.
+Their debut, 1995's Parachute, fails to hold my interest, I'm afraid; it's not all bad, but whiny vocals and limp musicianship do not a great album make.
 A certain Mike D. (Diamond) plays Chamberlin, with solo cellos on Dissolve, flutes (and mandolin?) on Cocoon and more cellos on Parachute, but nothing outstanding, to be honest.